Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

 \subsection{s15WW95 - A Detailed Look}

-We use the classic 15 $M_\odot$ core-collapse supernova progenitor profile from \cite{ww:95} as a test case, denoted throughout as s15WW95.
+We use the 15 $M_\odot$ core-collapse supernova progenitor profile from \cite{ww:95} as a test case, denoted throughout as s15WW95.
 To make comparisons with previous publicly available work \citep{liebendoerfer:05}, we use the Lattimer \& Swesty EOS with an incompressibility of 180\,MeV (LS180; \citealt{lseos:91}).
-Also following \cite{liebendoerfer:05}, we do not include weak magnetism and recoil corrections for the neutrino opacities.
-We present the results in \fref{fig:s15WW95_compare}.
-In all panels, red lines are collapse calculations using Newtonian gravity, black lines are calculations using our standard general relativistic effective potential, `case A', from \cite{marek:06}.
-The green line (thin dashed-dotted) in Figure \ref{fig:s15WW95_compare} uses `case R' from \cite{marek:06} and is presented for comparison purposes with the green points, which are data extracted from the publicly available \code{Vertex} data presented in \cite{liebendoerfer:05}.
-Finally, the blue (thick dashed-dotted) line is from a fully general relativistic calculation using \code{GR1D} (data is from \citealt{oconnor:15a}) while blue dots are data taken from publicly available \emph{Agile}-\code{Boltztran} data from \cite{liebendoerfer:05}.
+For this test only, following \cite{liebendoerfer:05}, we do not include weak magnetism and recoil corrections for the neutrino opacities.
+We present the results in \fref{fig:s15WW95_comparenu} and \fref{fig:s15WW95_comparegain}.
+For both figures and in all panels, red lines are collapse calculations using Newtonian gravity, black lines are calculations using our standard general relativistic effective potential, `case A', from \cite{marek:06}.
+The green lines (thin dashed-dotted) in uses `case R' from \cite{marek:06} and are presented for comparison purposes with the data extracted from the publicly available \code{Vertex} data presented in \cite{liebendoerfer:05}.
+Finally, the blue (thick dashed-dotted) line is from a fully general relativistic calculation using \code{GR1D} (data is from \citealt{oconnor:15a}) while the solid blue line and blue dots are data taken from publicly available \emph{Agile}-\code{Boltztran} data from \cite{liebendoerfer:05}.
 For the red and black lines, the thin dashed lines correspond to data taken from \code{GR1D} and the thick dashed lines are from \code{FLASH}.
-We note that all of the \code{GR1D} simulations (both GREP and full GR) include inelastic scattering of neutrinos on electrons, energy-group coupling, and velocity dependence.
-These aspects are especially important during the collapse phase, hence, we start all \code{FLASH} simulations, which ignore these aspects, from \code{GR1D} profiles at $\sim$15\,ms after bounce.
-We discuss these approximations in great detail below.
-Due to the mismatch of fluid-lab frame distribution functions, there are some initial artifacts in the neutrino quantities at that time.
-For our s15WW95 simulations the outer extent of our domain is taken to be $10^9$\,cm.
+We note that all of the \code{GR1D} simulations (both GREP and full GR) include inelastic scattering of neutrinos on electrons, while \code{FLASH} does not.
+This aspect is especially important during the collapse phase, hence, we start all \code{FLASH} simulations from \code{GR1D} profiles at $\sim$15\,ms after bounce.
+For our s15WW95 \code{FLASH} simulations the outer extent of our domain is taken to be $10^9$\,cm.